fibo/.software/README.md

 In order to run, *.software* requires bash, [Tar](#tar), [Gzip](#gzip), [Grep](#grep), [Findutils](#findutils) and [Wget](#wget).
 Other requirements are those needed by software builds: [Make](#make), [gcc](#gcc), etc.

+I am working on zsh compatibility, feedbacks are welcome.

 ### Get it

 Just go to your home directory and clone this repository.